0xNazer/git-guideline/README.md

 > Git Commit Message Guidelines

-We have rules over how our git commit messages can be formatted.
+Rules over how git commit messages can be formatted.
 This leads to **more** **readable messages **that are easy to follow when looking through the** project history**.
 But also, it makes it easier to **write automated tools** on top of it like **generating the change log**.
 # #Commit Message Format